tkarthikeyan132/Machine-Learning-Assignments/README.md

 ## Note

 - All the solutions provided in this repository have been implemented from scratch.
 Feel free to explore the code.
-- This repository is open for reference to everyone except the students currently enrolled in the COL774-Machine Learning course offered at IITD.
+- This repository is open for reference to everyone except the students currently enrolled in the COL774-Machine Learning course offered at IIT Delhi.
 If you are currently taking COL774, we encourage you to refrain from accessing this repository to maintain the academic integrity of the course.

-## Special Thanks
+## Acknowledgement

 A special thanks to [Prof. Parag Singla](https://www.cse.iitd.ac.in/~parags/teaching.html) for offering the machine learning course during the academic year 2023-24 at the Indian Institute of Technology (IIT) Delhi.
 The content of these assignments is inspired by the course lectures and materials provided during the tenure of this course.